chetan-hiran/D365DataReplicationService/README.md

 1. Azure SQL database:

-A Azure SQL database and an account with the below permissions.
+Azure SQL database and an user/account with the below permissions.

 | Permission Type | Permission Name  |
 | --------------- | ---------------- |